23 posts categorized "Fundraising"

 If these times seem tough for our friends and family, imagine how tough they are for hungry and poor people.
-To add meaning to the holiday season, every Christmas I raise funds for Bread for the World through my network at “Rick Steves' Europe Through the Back Door.”
-This year the needs and rewards are particularly great.
+To add meaning to the holiday season, every Christmas I raise funds for Bread for the World through my traveling friends and network at Rick Steves' Europe Through the Back Door.
+This year the needs are particularly great.
 But that means the rewards are too!
-I'd love to send you a special Christmas package in thanks for your gift to empower Bread's work.
-This gift package was so overwhelmingly popular last year that I want to offer it again so you can share it with even more of your loved ones.
+I'd love to send you a special Christmas package as thanks for a $100 gift to empower Bread's work.
+This gift package was so popular last year that I want to offer it again so you too can get on board—and even share this challenge with your loved ones.

-I believe hungry people need strong, compassionate advocates like you and Bread for the World—especially when there are so many interests competing for attention on Capitol Hill.
+I believe hungry people need a strong and compassionate advocate like Bread for the World—especially when there are so many interests competing for attention on Capitol Hill.

-While the charitable work we do as caring citizens is important, it’s important to remember that all the food provided by these charities amounts to just 5 percent of the food available for poor and hungry people.
-The government provides the rest.
-That means Bread's advocacy has a huge impact on caring for the most vulnerable people among us.
-I'm convinced that supporting Bread is the best way to leverage my charitable giving.
+While the charitable work we do as caring people is important, we must remember that all the food provided by all the charities in our country amounts to only 4 percent of the food assistance available for poor and hungry people.
+Our government provides the rest.
+That means Bread's advocacy work has a huge impact on caring for the most vulnerable people among us.
+I'm convinced that supporting Bread is the very best way to leverage my charitable giving.
 That's why I've been a Bread member for 30 years.

-David Beckmann, president of Bread for the World, recently told me that Bread's work is particularly critical now and worth empowering with our financial support can translate into real help so desperately needed:
+David Beckmann, president of Bread for the World, recently told me how Bread's work is particularly needed now and how our financial support can translate into real help so desperately needed:

-"We are at a point at which ideologues in Congress are threatening deep cuts in programs that provide help and opportunity to poor people in our country—programs such as SNAP (formerly food stamps), Medicaid, and tax credits for the working poor,” he said.
+"We are at a point at which ideologues in Congress are threatening deep cuts in programs that provide help and opportunity to poor people in our country and abroad—programs such as SNAP [formerly food stamps] and international food-aid," he said.
 "Of course, all Americans can be enthusiastic about our government running a tight fiscal ship.
 But if the budget is to be balanced on the backs of poor people, innocent children will suffer, and the civility woven into the fabric of our society will be threatened."

 I see Bread for the World not as a charity, but as a service.
-The organization is transforming my concern about hunger into effective action by diligently working to protect struggling people in our country and around the world.
+Bread is transforming my concern about hunger into effective action by smartly—and doggedly–working to protect struggling people in our country and around the world.

-So here's my challenge to you this Christmas: Help Bread for the World continue its crucial work with your gift of $100 or more.
-As a thank you, I'll send you three gifts (worth $50) from my Rick Steves' European Christmas collection:
+So here's my challenge to you this Christmas: Help Bread for the World with your gift of $100 or more.
+As a thank you, I'll match that gift and send you three gifts (worth $50) from my Rick Steves' European Christmas collection: